nus-cs2103/website-base/admin/ip-w03.md

 In this week, we try to practice git branching as we do the iP.

+#### {{ thumb(0) }} Do any leftover iP increments from the previous week

+* Remember to do any leftover increments from the past weeks before starting on the current week's increments.
+This guideline applies to future weeks too.

 #### {{ thumb(1) }} Do as parallel branches: `Level-7` and `Level-8`

 Do Level 7 in a branch named `branch-Level-7`.
 Without merging that branch, go back to the `master` branch and implement Level 8 in a separate branch named `branch-Level-8`.
 Now, go back to the `master` branch and merge the two branches one after the other.
 As before, tag the commit (in the `master` branch, after merging) that achieves the respective deliverable, and push to your fork.<br>